AdobeDocs/campaign-standard-learn.en/help/managing-processes-and-data/data-management-activities/external-api-activity.md

 ---
 title: Configure and run a workflow with the External API activity
-description: The External API activity brings data into the workflow from an external system via a REST API call.
+description: The External API activity is a Data Management activity.
+It allows you to call an external REST API endpoint.
+The purpose of this activity is to get personalization data from a third party system into your campaign.
 feature: External API activity
 topics:
 kt: 2764